rajpushkar/rajpushkar.github.com/source/_posts/2013-09-27-diacriticalwriting.markdown

 categories:
 ---

 Hi!
-Today we were conducting the ICT Training at <a href="http://iic.ac.in">IIC, UDSC</a> which aims at promoting the use of Open-Source Softwares in the University and we were giving the Faculty hands-on with Ubuntu.
-There were many questions that arose out of the crowd and one out of them was how to write characters with <strong>diacritical marks</strong>(e.g ë, õ) in <strong>LibreOffice Writer</strong>.
+Today we were conducting the ICT Training at <a href="http://iic.ac.in">IIC, UDSC</a> which aims at promoting the use of Open-Source Softwares in the University amongst the teachers as well as students.
+We were giving the Faculty hands-on with Ubuntu and,  since, they were new to Ubuntu so many questions were shot on us and one out of them was how to write characters with <strong>diacritical marks(e.g ë, õ)</strong> in <strong>LibreOffice Writer</strong>.
 I found the question interesting as I got a new thing to explore.
 So I started searching for the solution and within few minutes I found one.
 <br>
 I am demonstrating the procedure below:
 <br>
-First of all go <a href="http://extensions.services.openoffice.org/fr/project/ComposeSpecialCharacters">here</a> and download the extension or directly download it from <a href="http://extensions.services.openoffice.org/fr/download/4646">here</a>
+First of all go <a href="http://extensions.services.openoffice.org/fr/project/ComposeSpecialCharacters">here</a> and download the ComposeSpecialCharacter extension or directly download it from <a href="http://extensions.services.openoffice.org/fr/download/4646">here</a>
 <br>
 Now Open the LibreOffice Writer and go to the <i>tools</i> tab and select <i>Extension manager.</i>
 {% img /images/Snapshot1.png %}